glasser/oplog-talk/slides.md

   describing exactly what has changed in the database
 - You can **tail** the oplog: follow along and find out about every change immediately

+@@@

+## Using oplog tailing for `observeChanges`

+- So if we're trying to `observeChanges` some queries, we can tail the oplog and figure out for ourselves if the results of a query has changed, without having to re-run the entire query
+- Only have to look at the pieces that just changed
+- Driven by database changes, so "in process" and "out of process" changes are treated identically

+@@@

+### example of reacting to oplog

+@@@

+### but we do need to understand mongo.  fortunately we have minimongo

+@@@

+### on devel now, with restrictions

+basically we're writing a query planner

+@@@

+### you'll be able to use it in next week's release

+in meteor run.  you can run it in production with an url.  galaxy supports it !

+@@@

+### benchmarks

+@@@

+### near future: support more queries

+@@@

+### deeper future: in-mongo?

+@@@

+### any qs

+big pro: we don't need deep understanding of selectors, field projections, sort specifiers, options, etc: that's what mongo is for.

+@@@

+special nod to arunoda who explored this, we've copmared design notes etc

+## How is that useful

+we already wrote a mongo query engine

 - We already have a decent implementation of Mongo query logic: our client-side **minimongo** library
 - So we can **interpret queries in Meteor** and use the oplog to keep the